 In addition to the well-documented positive impact on lives, the program generates savings for taxpayers up to $5.70 for every $1 invested through reduced costs associated with child abuse, poor health and academic failure, and a corresponding increase in economic self-sufficiency.

-In fact, EBHV is one of those rare strategies which has become even more effective during the COVID-19 pandemic, with many reports from EBHV providers of the improved quality and efficiency through incorporating telehealth and virtual visits.
+Furthermore, EBHV is one of those rare strategies which has become even more effective during the COVID-19 pandemic, with many reports from EBHV providers of improved quality and efficiency through incorporating telehealth and virtual visits.

 For all those reasons, we want to take a moment to celebrate a momentous expansion in the program that took place last month with little notice or fanfare.